nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/uniquely-identify-objects.md

 ### Natural Keys

 A natural key is an identifier that is based on the natural attributes of a record, such as a platforms's name or in the case of some Nautobot models, a combination of fields.
-For example, the Prefix model's natural key is formed using a combination of the `prefix` field and the associated Namespace name.
+For example, the Prefix model's natural key is formed using a combination of the `prefix` field and the associated Namespace's `name`.
 Here are some advantages of using natural keys:

 - **Usability:** Natural keys are more user-friendly and easier to remember.
 - **Portability:** Natural keys can be used to identify an object in multiple contexts, such as in external applications or in different databases.